 - What Areas Can I Have A Fat Transfer To?

 - How Long Does A Fat Transfer Last?

 - Fat Transfer Recovery

 What Is A Fat Transfer Procedure?

 A Fat Transfer procedure is designed to enhance an area of the body using a patient’s own fat cells that have been harvested from another area of their body.
-The most common area that fat is transferred to is the buttocks as there has been a huge rise in Brazilian Butt Lift procedures in recent years.
-However, a fat transfer can be performed to many other areas of the body including the face.
+The most common area that fat is transferred to is the buttocks, as there has been a huge rise in Brazilian Butt Lift procedures in recent years.
+However, a fat transfer can be performed to many other body areas, including the face.

 What Areas Can I Have Fat Transferred To?

-A fat transfer can be performed on most areas of the face and body depending on where the patient desires an enhancement.
-Some of the most common areas a Dallas fat transfer procedure are performed on include:
+A fat transfer can be performed on most areas of the face and body, depending on where the patient desires an enhancement.
+Some of the most common areas a fat transfer procedure are performed include:

 Facial Fat Transfer